willstall/impopsicles/README.md

 ## Idea and Inspiration

 ## Technology
 Impopsicles are first given randomized values in JS.
 These values are then used to create a custom GLSL fragment shader.
 The shader is then compiled in real-time.
+Raymarching is used to create the scene.
+Each piece, at it's core, is a uniquely generated SDF ( signed distance field ) that is then modified in unique and unexpected ways.

 ## User Input
 A collector has the ability to move the Impopsicle around in realtime.
 While moving, the raymarcher runs is a low-detail view allowing for very quick rendering.
 When the mouse/touch is released, the piece defaults back into a high-detail mode.
 The defeault resolution option is 2, but can lowered or raised via 0-9 on keyboard input.
 0 being the lowest detail and 9 being the highest.
 The spacebar can also be used to allow for an ambient rotation action.